 Find out more at the Southbank Centre website.

 London’s Winter Wonderland in Hyde Park has grown significantly over the past decade, expanding to include thrill rides that would be at home in a theme park, as well as loads of stalls offering gifts, goodies, food and drink.
-Running from November 22 2018 to January 6, 2019 it attracts a younger crowd looking for more thrilling Christmas experiences.
-Prices can be high, especially for rides, and you can’t take drink – even water bottles – into the park with you.
+Running from November 21st 2019, to January 5th, 2020, it attracts a younger crowd looking for more thrilling Christmas experiences.
+Prices can be high, especially for rides, and you can’t take a drink – even water bottles – into the park with you.

 Brave the entrance, however, and there’s plenty to delight.
-From watching daring feats of bravery at Zippo’s Circus, to taking a rollercoaster ride or skating across the ice rink there’s plenty to do.
+From watching daring feats of bravery at Circus MegaDome to taking a rollercoaster ride or skating across the ice rink there’s plenty to do.
 Drink mulled wine and sample German sausage delicacies in the charming Bavarian village or head to Bar Ice for festive-themed cocktails.

 Find out more at Hyde Park Winter Wonderland.

 Manchester Christmas Market 2019

 Manchester is home to a number of Christmas markets dotted around the city – offering a tapestry of events and experiences to suit all tastes.
 Markets are open from November 8th to December 21st, 2019.
 The main European market is held in Albert Square in front of the town hall.
 There are food outlets at Exchange Square, and arts and crafts at Brazennose Street with a globally-sourced selection of jewellery, leather goods and speciality foods.